kevinsunpark123/kevinsunpark123.github.io/research.md

         relativistic ray-tracing methods, I calculated the detection rates of flares and dips in LSST.
         The paper was published in
         <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.111.063011">Physical Review D</a>
-        and can also be found on
-        <a href="https://ui.adsabs.harvard.edu/abs/2025PhRvD.111f3011P/abstract">NASA ADS</a>.

       </p>
     </section>